Galena

 Galena, also called lead glance, is the natural mineral form of lead(II) sulfide (PbS).
 It is the most important ore of lead and an important source of silver.

 Galena is one of the most abundant and widely distributed sulfide minerals.
 It crystallizes in the cubic crystal system often showing octahedral forms.
 It is often associated with the minerals sphalerite, calcite and fluorite.

+As a pure specimen held in the hand, under standard temperature and pressure, galena is insoluble in water and so is almost non-toxic.
+Handling galena under these specific conditions (such as in a museum or as part of geology instruction) poses practically no risk; however, as lead(II) sulfide is reasonably reactive in a variety of environments, it can be highly toxic if swallowed or inhaled, particularly under prolonged or repeated exposure.